cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The output is the `State` to which the Leader has transitioned and an encoded `Message`.
 If the Leader's state is `Rejected`, then processing halts.
 Otherwise, if the state is `Continued`, then processing continues.
-Function `encode`  is used to encode the outbound message, here the `initialize` variant (hence `0`).
+The function `encode`  is used to encode the outbound message, which has the message type of `initialize` (identified by the number `0`).

 To continue processing the report, the Leader sends the outbound message to the Helper.
 The Helper's initial transition is computed using the following